Marceninja/Marceninja/README.md

 Some of the projects I've worked on include:

 - [Meme generator 🥸](https://mymemegenerator.netlify.app/) - A web-based meme generator that allows users to create and share their own memes.
-- [Snake game](https://snake-game-js-michal.netlify.app/) - A classic snake game built with JavaScript.
+- [Snake game 🐍](https://snake-game-js-michal.netlify.app/) - A classic snake game built with JavaScript.

 ## How to Reach Me